ontio/documentation/docs/pages/index.md

  * The reason why the number of ONGs that can be extracted at this time is zero is because the account has not activated the release of ONG.
 You can use below transfer method to activate it;

 * Use `./ontology account add -d`  to create another Ontology account.
 The address is `AGrJQhb7bZsy57MoQk6YDt3hDP7zRioHia`.
 Use `./ontology account list` to query the account status of the default wallet;

 ```
 Index:1    Address:APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh  Label: (default)
 Index:2    Address:AGrJQhb7bZsy57MoQk6YDt3hDP7zRioHia  Label:
 ```

 * Use `./ontology asset transfer --from 1 --to 2 --amount 100000000` command to transfer 100 million ONT from Account 1 to Account 2.
-After entering the Password 1, the transfer is successful;
+After entering Password 1, the transfer is successful;

 ```
 Transfer ONT